wbotelhos/raty/README.markdown

 	scoreName:   'score'                                        // The name of target score.
 	size:        16                                             // The icons size.
 	starHalf:    'star-half.png'                                // The image of the half star.
+	space:       true                                           // Option to take off the spaces between the star.
 	starOff:     'star-off.png'                                 // Name of the star image on.
 	starOn:      'star-on.png'                                  // Name of the star image on.
 	start:       0                                              // Start with a score value.
-	target:      null                                           // Number of stars to be selected.
+	target:      undefined                                      // Number of stars to be selected.
 	targetKeep:  false                                          // If the last choose value will be keeped on mouseout. targetText   ''                                             // Default value when there's no score or targetKeep is off.
 	targetType:  'hint'                                         // What display on target element: hint or number.
-	width:       null                                           // The container width of the stars.
+	width:       undefined                                      // The container width of the stars.

 ## Usage with default values